2017 Elon Phoenix football team

 The 2017 Elon Phoenix football team represented Elon University in the 2017 NCAA Division I FCS football season.
 They were led by first-year head coach Curt Cignetti and played their home games at Rhodes Stadium.
 They were members of the Colonial Athletic Association (CAA).
 They finished the season 8–4, 6–2 in CAA play to finish in third place.
-They received an at-large bid to the FCS Playoffs where they were lost to Furman in the first round.
+They received an at-large bid to the FCS Playoffs where they lost to Furman in the first round.